jenyss/ExcelWorkerLLMToolCallAgent/README.md

-# Excel Worker LLM Tool Call AI Agent
+# Excel Worker LLM Tool Call AI Agent using LangGraph

 This Agent enabling analysis of Excel files using free-form queries as user input.